 - The majority of the time you spend in your home work area must be devoted to doing business.

 Also, you should have no alternative workspace.
 That means no external office or coworking space from which you run your business.

-Using the simplified method, you deduct $5 per square foot of your home used for business, up to a maximum of 300 feet.
+Using the simplified method, you deduct $5 per square foot of your home used as business property, up to a maximum of 300 square feet.

 To use the regular method, you calculate the percentage of your home’s square footage that you use for business, then apply that percentage to your home expenses—rent or mortgage interest, property taxes, electricity, heat, water, and anything else that makes it possible to occupy your home.

-For example, if you use 10% of your house’s square footage for business, you can deduct 10% of your mortgage interest on your tax return.
+For example, if you use 10% of your home’s square footage for business, you can deduct 10% of your mortgage interest on your tax return.